 Longboat Key Chamber of Commerce President Tom Aposporos will step down from his role by the end of the year.

-“The board understood from the outset that Tom would not be here forever,” said Longboat Key Chamber Board of Directors Chairman Jimmy Seaton, of Longboat Limousine and Liquid Limousine Charters, in the release.
-He added that Aposporos has also expressed a willingness to continue to work for the chamber part-time, managing special projects or representing the chamber in public or governmental affairs.
+“The board understood from the outset that Tom would not be here forever,” said Chamber board of directors Chair Jimmy Seaton, of Longboat Limousine and Liquid Limousine Charters, in the release, adding that Aposporos has also expressed willingness to continue to work for the Chamber part time, managing special projects or representing the Chamber in public or governmental affairs.

 Currently 0 Responses